Energy Security Solutions

 Our strength in materials science allows us to lead advances in sustainable energy generation, transmission, and storage.

 Our efforts include smart grid technology, bio- and solar-energy production, fuel cells and advanced hydrogen storage, and high-temperature superconducting materials for electric power.

 - energy storage

 - fuel cells

-Mitigating the impacts of global energy demand, including
+Mitigating impacts of global energy demand growth

 - climate change prediction

-- infrastucture reliability and security
+- infrastructure reliability and security